[Verification] Using Brave Search from VPC: Testing whether web search and AI answers work by opening only api.search.brave.com in Network Firewall

 npx cdk deploy --profile <YOUR_PROFILE>

-In the author's environment, deployment took about 6 minutes.
+In my own environment, the deployment took about 6 minutes to complete.

-Upon completion, the Outputs will show the following values (used in later steps).
+Upon completion, the following values appear in Outputs (used in later steps).

 # Example output